Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Introduction

 \subsection{Related works}

-\paragraph{OCO with movement costs.} Due to its wide range of applications, OCO with movement costs, also known as smoothed OCO, has been extensively studied recently \citep{chen2018smoothed, NEURIPS2019_9f36407e, li2020online}.
-Closely related is the literature on online learning with switching costs, where the learner incurs an additional penalty, typically referred to as a switching cost, for changing decisions across rounds.
-This model has been investigated in a variety of settings, including prediction with expert advice \citep{cesa2013online}, multi-armed bandits \citep{dekel2014bandits}, and bandits with feedback graphs \citep{rangi2019online, arora2019bandits}.
-Among these, the works most directly related to ours are \citet{zhang2022optimal}, which establishes the first guarantees for \emph{unconstrained static regret} with movement costs, and \citet{zhang2021revisiting}, which develops the first optimal \emph{dynamic regret} guarantees for \emph{bounded} domains.
+\paragraph{OCO with movement costs.} Due to its wide range of applications, OCO with movement costs (also known as \emph{smoothed OCO}) has been extensively studied recently \citep{chen2018smoothed, NEURIPS2019_9f36407e, li2020online}, and movement-based penalties have been studied in a variety of classic variations of OCO, including prediction with expert advice \citep{cesa2013online}, multi-armed bandits \citep{dekel2014bandits}, and bandits with feedback graphs \citep{rangi2019online, arora2019bandits}.
+The works most directly related to ours are \citet{zhang2022optimal}, which establishes the first guarantees for \emph{unconstrained static regret} with movement costs, and \citet{zhang2021revisiting}, which develops the first optimal \emph{dynamic regret} guarantees for \emph{bounded} domains.
 Our work addresses the intersection of these two challenging settings by developing the first \emph{dynamic} regret guarantees in \emph{unconstrained} environments with movement costs.
 Another closely related line of work concerns OCO with memory \citep{merhav2002sequential}, where the loss at each round depends on a history of past decisions.
 Many algorithms in this setting enforce stability via reductions to OCO with movement costs \citep{anava2015online}.
-More recently, \citet{wan2023non} established dynamic regret guarantees for OCO with memory.
-While prior work focuses on constant memory length, our work provides the first dynamic-regret guarantees in unconstrained environments with time-varying memory.
+More recently, \citet{zhao2023non} established dynamic regret guarantees for OCO with memory.
+While prior work focuses on constant memory length, our work provides the first dynamic-regret guarantees in unconstrained domains with time-varying memory.